 Jobs are highly varied, just like in a normal city.
 Approximately 2,500 men and women form the air wing, the people who actually fly and maintain the aircraft.
 Another 3,000 or so people make up the ship's company, which keeps all parts of the carrier running smoothly -- this includes everything from washing dishes and preparing meals to handling weaponry and maintaining the nuclear reactors.

 The ship has everything its residents need to live, even if it's not as comfortably as they would like.
 There are multiple galleys (kitchens) and mess halls onboard, which collectively serve as many as 18,000 meals a day.
 The ship also has a sizable laundry facility, dentist and doctor's offices, various stores and a bank of telephones where personnel can talk to their families via satellite.

 Life onboard an aircraft carrier is undeniably difficult and exhausting, but it can also be exhilarating, especially for the men and women up on the flight deck, flying and bringing in planes on a tiny patch of runway.
 Good or bad, it's like no other place on earth.

-For more information about aircraft carriers, check out the links on the next page.
+For more information about aircraft carriers, check out the links below.